 Back by popular demand in response to our October 2017 session:

-*Part 2 and Part 3 of this series is scheduled for April 2018.
-Stay Tuned!
+*In collaboration and partnership with Educate to Liberate Consulting (E2LC), Part 2 and Part 3 of this series is scheduled for April 3, 2018 and April 30, 2018.

 This one-day interactive and experiential seminar will build on the foundations of the 3-part Racial Equity Institute to introduce participants to Critical Race Theory – its tenets, constructs and how it may be used as a lens to impact professional practices.